pastudilloe/Economia-de-la-Complejidad/index.md

 * Capítulo XIV.
 The Science of Networks

 Albert-Laszlo Barabasi.
 (2016).
 Network Science Book. http://networksciencebook.com/

+Hidalgo, C. A. (2016).
+Disconnected, fragmented, or united?
+A trans-disciplinary review of network science.
+Applied Network Science, 1(1), 1-19.

 Jackson, M. O. (2019).
 The Human Network: How We’re Connected and Why It Matters.
 Atlantic Books.